-Huang et al. [10] expand on this by summarizing privacy leakage in three stages, each associated with specific outcomes that affect the public's trust in RSs.
-(1) User modeling: obtaining user's personalized preferences to create the user model, utilizing both explicit data (e.g., name, preferences, and keywords) and implicit data (e.g., user behaviour on the website).
-During this phase, issues of privacy arise, such as unauthorized access, collection, monitoring, analysis, consolidation, transmission, and storage of data; (2) calculation: The recommendation algorithm calculates similarity to generate the recommendation list.
-Privacy concerns at this stage include improper analysis, unauthorized transmission of data, and others; and (3) generating recommendation results: privacy concerns at this stage include improper analysis, unauthorized transmission of data, and misleading recommendation.
+- 1. User modeling: The stage of obtaining user 's personalised preferences to create the user model.
+The collected user data consists of explicit data such as name, preferences, and keywords, and implicit data such as user behaviour on the website.
+During this phase, issues of privacy arise, such as unauthorized access, collection, monitoring, analysis, consolidation, transmission, and storage of data. - 2.
+Calculation: in this stage, recommendation algorithm calculates similarity to generate the recommendation list.
+Privacy concerns in this stage include improper analysis, unauthorized transmission of data, and others. - 3.
+Generating recommendation results: Privacy concerns in this stage include improper analysis, unauthorized transmission of data, and misleading recommendation.